KyTDK/Moderator-Bot/README.md

 - `MODBOT_SHARD_STALE_SECONDS`: How long (in seconds) before an unresponsive shard is recycled.
 Defaults to 300.
 - `MODBOT_SHARD_HEARTBEAT_SECONDS`: Heartbeat frequency in seconds.
 Defaults to 60.
 - `MODBOT_INSTANCE_ID`: Optional stable identifier for the process.
 If omitted, a hostname/PID/UUID combo is generated automatically.
+- `MODBOT_STANDBY_WHEN_FULL`: Set to `0` to exit instead of waiting when all shards are busy.
+Defaults to standby mode.
+- `MODBOT_STANDBY_POLL_SECONDS`: How often to retry claiming a shard while standing by.
+Defaults to 30 seconds.

 Shard rows and the required table are created automatically on startup; no manual migrations are needed.